amalricBzh/multiUploader/README.md

 JS script to upload several files to a php server

-1. Create a "files" repository
+1. Create a "files" directory
 2. Update your php.ini settings in order to allow more big files transfert

 ```